 How Long Does it Take to Get an Elementary Education Master’s Degree?

 Elementary education master’s degree programs typically require 30-40 credits completed over the course of 2-3 years.
-Some teachers take longer to complete their degree due to work schedules, family commitments, and monetary support.
+Some teachers take longer to complete their degrees due to work schedules, family commitments, and monetary support.

 Online vs. On Campus Education Degrees